 The Palaeoecosystems group is currently expanding.
-We are recruiting individuals with an interest in pursuing an undergraduate internships or summer projects; Masters by Research or PhDs, and are also looking to attract postdoctoral fellows whose research interests complement those of the group.
+We are recruiting individuals with an interest in pursuing an undergraduate internships or summer projects; Masters by Research; or PhDs.
+We are also looking to attract postdoctoral fellows whose research interests complement those of the group.

 Masters by Research

 We welcome applications from undergraduate students looking to undertake MScR training.

 - Hyoliths and the Pace of the Cambrian Explosion (M. Smith)

 Applications are due in early April, though we may be able to consider self-funded applicants after this date.
 Durham and external undergraduates may be eligible for the Stephen Mills Scholarship (April deadline: apply here).